 An island off the coast of Southeast Africa, Madagascar has a population of 25.6 million.
 Access to healthcare is challenging, particularly for Malagasy in the rural areas - as of 2010, 32 percent of the population lived in urban areas and there were three hospital beds per 10,000 people.¹

-With these challenges in mind, and funding from Grand Challenges Canada, SPECT conducted a multi-day sterile processing training with 97 healthcare workers representing 40 facilities from the cities of Antsirabe and Antananarivo.
+With these challenges in mind, and funding from Grand Challenges Canada, SPECT conducted a sterile processing training program for 97 health care workers representing 40 facilities from the cities of Antsirabe and Antananarivo.

-During the course of the project SPECT facilitators also recognized the need for sterilizers in the healthcare facilities and developed a design for a stainless steel basket that allowed steam from a pressure cooker to sterilize surgical instruments in a resource-constrained environment.
-SPECT located an engineer and metalworker who manufactured 30 instrument baskets that were distributed to the highest-need facilities visited by SPECT.
+During the course of the program, SPECT facilitators also recognized the need for functional sterilization equipment and developed a simple stainless steel basket that suspends surgical instruments in vertical position, allowing steam from a pressure cooker to sterilize the instruments.
+SPECT located an engineer and metalworker in Antananarivo who manufactured 30 instrument baskets that were distributed to the highest-need facilities visited by SPECT.

-Additionally in 2015, in partnership with Mercy Ships, SPECT provided six weeks of in-depth mentorship and classroom education for three healthcare workers in Tamatave and consulted on the rebuilding of the hospital's sterilization department.
+In partnership with Mercy Ships, SPECT also provided a six week sterile processing training program for three health care workers in Tamatave and consulted on the rebuilding of the hospital's sterilization department.

 Global News Calgary featured a video of SPECT's mission in Madagascar, found here.